 Hygiene is Paramount

-Here at the Bloodline Tattoo Studio in Phuket, our clients safety and experience is of the most importance.
-We never want a customer to come here for world class ink and leave unhappy with even a possibility of infection.
-So we have established a strict set of safety protocols and standards.
-That are modeled specifically after the Australian standards, and are of the top methods for customer protection.
+Here at the Bloodline Tattoo Studio in Phuket, our client’s safety and experience is of the greatest importance.
+We never want a customer to come here for world class tattooing and leave with anything less.
+We operate under strict safety protocols and standards and have employees with tertiary qualifications in Australian Work Health & Safety.
+That are modeled specifically after the Australian standards and regularly audited and reviewed to ensure we are leading the way in our hygiene and safety practices.

 Safe, Sterile Environment